 Understand special considerations certain employers have related to advancement of people with disabilities.

 Some sectors and industries have special considerations related to advancing employees with disabilities.
-This page contains information for federal contractors and subcontractors, federal and state government employers and small businesses.
+This page contains information for federal contractors and subcontractors, Federal Government and state government employers, and small businesses.

 Federal Contractors and Subcontractors

 Federal contractors are individuals or employers who enter into a contract with the U.S. government (any department or agency) to perform a specific job, supply labor and materials, or for the sale of products and services.
 A federal subcontractor is a company that does business with another company that holds direct contracts with the Federal Government.

 Under Section 503 of the Rehabilitation Act, both federal contractors and subcontractors have requirements to include people with disabilities.
 They must also ask employees to voluntarily self-identify as having a disability.
 Under the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA), federal contractors and subcontractors also have affirmative action and non-discrimination obligations for veterans, including veterans with disabilities.
 Learn more about requirements for federal contractors and subcontractors.

 Learn about strategies to help federal contractors meet their obligations under Section 503 and recruit, hire, advance and retain workers with disabilities.